 Here is a look four companies who earned outstanding reputations and found international success by going the extra mile to achieve ethical sourcing and manufacturing.

 Patagonia, an American outdoor clothing company, has used organically grown cotton for all of its products since switching from pesticide-heavy cotton crops in 1994.
-Patagonia altered its entire supply chain to ensure environmentally friendly, safe working conditions.
-Furthermore, Patagonia provides excellent health insurance and gives paid paternity and maternity leave for all of its workers.
+The clothing company altered its entire supply chain to ensure environmentally friendly, safe working conditions.
+Furthermore, they provide excellent health insurance and gives paid paternity and maternity leave for all of its workers.

 Patagonia has built a very strong reputation for being ethical, environmentally friendly, and using ethical sourcing.
 This positive reputation only strengthens its brand, and gives conscientious customers more incentive to buy.